ocaml/RFCs/rfcs/atomic_record_fields.md

 It may turn out necessary in practice to support a more concise syntax such as `[%atomic.field (M.foo : my_record -> _)]` where the type annotation must be of the form `<record type> -> <element type>`.
-But we would suggest trying without it first.
+But we would suggest trying first without this extra notation.

-### Bonus fetaure: atomic arrays
+### Bonus feature: atomic arrays

 We can expose atomic arrays with the same mechanism: a builtin type `'a Atomic.Array.t`, with a primitive function to build an index from